klust/SupercomputersForStarters/docs/C01_Introduction/C01_S02_Why.md

 processing jobs we will discuss.

 Supercomputers are really build for capability computing jobs.
-They can also accommodate capacity computing jobs, but many capacity computing jobs could be run equally well on just a network of servers, e.g., a cloud infrastructure, at possibly a much lower cost (should the user be charged a realistic amount for the compute resources consumed).
+They can also accommodate many (but often not all types of) capacity computing jobs, and often capacity computing jobs could be run equally well or better on just a network of servers, e.g., a cloud infrastructure, at possibly a much lower cost (should the user be charged a realistic amount for the compute resources consumed).

 There are many examples of capability computing in simulation.
-Computational fluid dynamics of turbulent and even many laminar flow requires a huge amount of compute capacity.
+Computational fluid dynamics of turbulent and even many laminar flows requires a huge amount of compute capacity.
 The demand becomes only higher when considering fluid-structure interactions causing, e.g., vibration of the structure.
 Another example is virtual crash tests during the design of cars.
 That a car manufacturer can produce so much more different models than 30 years ago is partly